NevesLaura-NP/aws-cloud-practitioner-LauraNP/domain1-cloudconcepts.md

 - What are the steps to launch an EC2 instance?
 - Can you automate EC2 scaling?
 Yes.
 The auto scaling function of EC2 can only scale horizontally; it cannot scale vertically.
 This indicates that while the quantity of EC2 can be created and terminated automatically, the scaling of already-existing EC2 cannot be done so automatically; instead, the user must take action.
 - What security features does EC2 offer?
-- What are the benefits of using AMIs?